Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 ## 2.5.3 A note on dynamic resourcing

 Since our data is small and similar-sized, we can apply the same resource configurations within the same process and it will still run successfully.
 However, it is common that we need to **run the same process with input data of widely variying sizes**.
-For example, if we were to run variant calling with reads from the whole genome, human chromosome 1 is nearly 4x larger than chromosome 20.
+For example, if we were analysing tumour-normal matched genome sequences and the tumour samples were sequenced to double the depth of the normal samples, we may need to apply double the walltime and increased memory for some tasks.

-One option may be to configure the resource usage so it runs on the largest data (chr.
-1).
-This will ensure all processes run sucessfully at the cost of **vastly underutilising the resources you have requested** on the smaller data:
+One option may be to configure the resource usage to suit the largest workflow input (e.g. highest coverage sample).
+This will ensure all processes run sucessfully at the cost of **underutilising the resources you have requested** for the smaller inputs:

-- Excess resources will be reserved other users could access
-- Your jobs stay in queue for longer
-- You can be charged more SUs than required
+- If extra walltime than needed is requested, this may cause jobs to queue for longer, particularly if they also request larger quantities of cores and memory.
+- If additional cores or memory are involved, the smaller inputs that do not need this resource boost will waste resources that could be allocated to other jobs, and cause the workflow to be charged more service units than necessary.

-The alternative would be to take a dynamic approach when you need to process data that require unequal CPUs, memory, or walltime.
+The alternative would be to take a dynamic approach when you need to process a number of inputs that require different resources.

 If a job fails, you can tell Nextflow to automatically re-run it with additional resources.
 For example: